Hybrid renormalization for distribution amplitude of a light baryon in large momentum effective theory: Framework of Hybrid Renormalization

 For the quasi-distribution amplitudes of a light baryon, there are difficulties in applying the hybrid renormalization, both on the theoretical and numerical side.
 The theoretical issue arises from the mixing regions involving both short and large distances, such as ($|z_1| \ll 1/\Lambda_{\rm QCD}$ and $|z_2| \sim 1/\Lambda_{\rm QCD}$), ($|z_2| \ll 1/\Lambda_{\rm QCD}$ and $|z_1| \sim 1/\Lambda_{\rm QCD}$), or ($|z_1-z_2| \ll 1/\Lambda_{\rm QCD}$, $|z_1| \sim 1/\Lambda_{\rm QCD}$ and $|z_2| \sim 1/\Lambda_{\rm QCD}$).
 In those regions, neither the ratio scheme nor self-renormalization can be simply used.
 However, as shown in one-loop perturbation theory~\cite{Deng:2023csv,Han:2023xbl,Han:2023hgy}, the UV logarithms $\ln(z_1^2)$, $\ln(z_2^2)$, and $\ln((z_1-z_2)^2)$ are factorized out, which means that short and long distances can be treated independently in those mixing regions.
 Following the logic mentioned above, the hybrid renormalization designed for quasi distribution amplitudes of a light baryon has been proposed in~\cite{Han:2023xbl}, together with the hybrid counterterm at one loop.

-The numerical issue lies in fitting the scheme conversion factor between the lattice calculations and perturbative calculations in the $\overline{\rm{MS}}$ scheme., which requires $a < |z_1|, |z_2|, |z_1-z_2| \ll 1/\Lambda_{\rm QCD}$ for continuum perturbation theory to work.
-This window hardly exists if the lattice spacing $a$ is not small enough.
+{The numerical issue lies in fitting the scheme conversion factor between the lattice calculations and perturbative calculations in the $\overline{\rm{MS}}$ scheme, which is performed in the short-distance region $0 < |z_1|, |z_2|, |z_1-z_2| \ll 1/\Lambda_{\rm QCD}$, for continuum perturbation theory to work. } This window hardly exists if the lattice spacing $a$ is not small enough.
 Therefore, the ratio scheme is temporarily used in all regions in a preliminary study of baryon DA~\cite{LatticeParton:2024vck}.
 In this work, with more precise data at smaller lattice spacings $a$, we implement the hybrid renormalization, which avoids introducing extra non-perturbative effects compared to the ratio scheme.